 Net sales connect directly to key performance metrics that measure your business's financial health.
 Tracking net sales consistently can drive better decision-making and stronger profitability.

-• Strengthens financial metrics.
-Key financial metrics become more accurate and actionable when based on real sales performance rather than inflated figures.
+Key financial metrics become more accurate and actionable when based on real sales performance rather than inflated revenue figures.

 How To Calculate Net Sales

-Wondering how to calculate net sales?
-It's simpler than it sounds, but extremely important for accurate financial reporting.
+Calculating net sales is simpler than it sounds, but it's extremely important for accurate financial reporting.
 Net sales give you a true view of the revenue you've earned from the sales of goods after adjusting for any sales returns, allowances, and sales discounts.

 Net Sales = Gross Sales − Sales Returns − Allowances − Discounts

-To see how this works, let's look at a small business example:
+To see how this works, here's a small business example:

-Suppose a business has $100,000 in gross sales during a given period.
-Over that same period, they experience $5,000 in sales returns and grant $3,000 in sales discounts.
+Suppose a retailer has $100,000 in gross sales during a given period.
+Over that same period, they process $5,000 in sales returns (including damaged goods sent back by customers) and grant $3,000 in sales discounts.
 Using the formula:

 $100,000 − $5,000 − $3,000 = $92,000 Net Sales